rajdeeppal/steganography-webapp/static/uploads/README.md

-Uploaded files will be saved in this folder
+Uploaded images will be saved in this folder